-The LA uses a payment rate add on for children in foster care that is thirty dollars more and promote quality, ranging from Level C (basic health and safety regulations) to A+ than rates for other children in a specific type of care.
+The LA uses a payment rate add on for children in foster care that is thirty dollars more than rates for other children in a specific type of care.

 Tiered or differential rates are not implemented.

 4.4 Summary of Facts Used To Determine That Payment Rates Are Sufficient To Ensure Equal Access a) Describe how a choice of the full range of providers eligible to receive CCDF is made available; the extent to which eligible child care providers participate in the CCDF system; and any barriers to participation, including barriers related to payment rates and practices.